 If you have a loan or lease on your vehicle, you likely have additional car insurance requirements to think about.
 Minimum coverage does not provide any coverage for damage to your own vehicle.
 You would need to purchase full coverage, which includes comprehensive and collision coverage, for that.
 Typically, lenders and leasing companies require full coverage and may stipulate how high your deductibles can be.
 You may also want to consider purchasing gap insurance, which is designed to pay the difference between your vehicle’s actual value and your loan amount if your vehicle is totaled.

 Understanding what you are looking for in your car insurance could help you narrow down your options.
 Budget may be your primary concern, or maybe you want a company with strong digital assets.
 You might also have a teen driver and be looking for companies that offer numerous teen discounts.
 If you have accidents, tickets or DUI convictions on your record, you may need to find a company that will insure high-risk drivers.
 Taking the time to understand your unique situation, wants and needs could help you determine what companies best fit your circumstances.

 With average minimum and full coverage premiums that are higher than the national average, Maryland drivers may want to save on their car insurance.
 One of the best ways to do that is by taking advantage of discounts.
 Although each company offers different discounts, some common ones include:

-- Safety features: If your car has safety features like side curtain airbags, blind spot warning and anti-lock brakes, you may qualify for a discount.
+- Safe driver discounts: Avoiding accidents and tickets for a certain number of years, which varies by carrier, might earn you a safe driver discount.
+Additionally, if your car has safety features like side curtain airbags, blind spot warning and anti-lock brakes, you may qualify for a discount.

 You can often research a company’s discounts online, but talking to an agent or customer service representative may be the best way to identify savings opportunities.